Best Brands on Social Media

 1. Nike

-With 184 million followers on their Instagram account, 35 million on Facebook and 8.8 million on Twitter, Nike is obviously doing it right.
-Their out-of-the-box strategy doesn’t directly promote their products, but the athletes using them.
+With millions of followers on all social platforms, Nike is obviously one of top brands on social media.
+Their out-of-the-box strategy doesn’t directly promote their products on their Instagram feed, but the athletes using them.
 This has drawn both loyal consumers and sports fans to their social media channels.

 oh.my